 As a true e-bike convert, I was keen to explore the world of converting your old bike into a powered bike.
 E-bikes are incredibly popular and the sales are only set to continue so I too wanted to make the switch!

-In this guide, we’ll be looking at the process of deciding which kit is right for you, including:
+In this guide we'll be looking at how to convert a bicycle into an electric bicycle, and the process of deciding which kit is right for you, including:

 In basic terms, a conversion kit is an engine placed on a special tire of the bike.

 The engine then works with a battery - ideally a lithium type.

 With a lot of kits, you will get an LCD display, this will show you some of the settings and the battery life.
 Depending on the kit you choose, further information may be available to you.

 This LCD display on most systems is attached to the handlebar grips of your bike - giving you easy access to all of the switches and options.

 Transforming your regular bike to an electric bike involves you installing the kit - that's it!
 However, this doesn't mean you won't have to work to move around, some pedaling will still be required from you.

 The good news is that you don't have to pedal as much.
 So when it comes to commuting or cycling in hotter weather, you can look forward to sweating less whilst going at a better speed!